bedrockio/bedrock-core/services/api/src/utils/fixtures/README.md

 ## Testing

 It is often useful to run tests against fixture data.
 To help facilitate this, fixtures can be imported and accessed easily.

-After running the imports, fixtures are available both as nested objects and though the full path, allowing easy referencing and iteration:
+After running the imports, fixtures can be accessed both as nested objects and though the full path, allowing easy referencing and iterating over the fixtures.

 ```js
 const { importFixtures } = require('utils/fixtures');